The Monumental Push Behind Getting That Package Delivered By Christmas

 Long before you click "buy" and type in that shipping address, most e-retailers have already anticipated your order.

-In some cases, that item you just bought is already sitting in a nearby warehouse or fulfillment center, and could be delivered in a couple of hours.
+In some cases, that item you just bought is already sitting in a nearby warehouse or fulfillment center and could be delivered in a couple of hours.

-But most gifts are coming from a lot farther away and getting them delivered in time to be under the tree Christmas morning involves a complicated system that's under more pressure than ever this holiday season.
+But most gifts are coming from a lot farther away, and getting them delivered in time to be under the tree Christmas morning involves a complicated system that's under more pressure than ever this holiday season.

-The Super Hub
+The superhub

 Once the order goes through, the item goes by truck and maybe by plane, too, to a shipping hub, like the massive new UPS Super Hub in Atlanta.

-"We are about the size of 19 football fields, 1.2 million square feet," says UPS spokeswoman Kim Krebs, who adds it's not just size that makes this hub super.
+"We are about the size of 19 football fields, 1.2 million square feet," says UPS spokeswoman Kim Krebs, who adds that it is not just size that makes this hub super.

 "It's the latest in operations technology, powered by a lot of big data," says Krebs.
 "We're able to process through here around 100,000 packages an hour, which works out to about 1,700 a minute."

-Those packages are zipping through the facility over 18 miles of conveyer belts, that are designed to handle all kinds of shapes and sizes.
+Those packages are zipping through the facility over 18 miles of conveyer belts, which are designed to handle all kinds of shapes and sizes.

-"If you look at how they're coming down and you look at the actual belts themselves, you'll see that there's different textures, different sizes and also different speeds," that eventually moves the packages into a single line, Krebs says.
+"If you look at how they're coming down and you look at the actual belts themselves, you'll see that there's different textures, different sizes and also different speeds," that eventually move the packages into a single line, Krebs says.

 Smart labels on the packages are scanned by six-sided scanners, so no matter where on the package the label is placed, it can be read.
-That information tells the system where each package should be directed, so it can be moved to the right place to be re-loaded onto a truck that is headed toward the package's final destination.
+That information tells the system where each package should be directed, so it can be moved to the right place to be reloaded onto a truck that is headed toward the package's final destination.

 UPS estimates it will deliver 800 million packages between Thanksgiving and Christmas, up from 762 million packages during the same holiday period last year.

-And company officials say this new super hub and billions in other facility upgrades and technological improvements should help prevent a repeat of problems UPS had last year, when some 3 million packages a day were delivered late.
+And company officials say this new superhub and billions in other facility upgrades and technological improvements should help prevent a repeat of problems UPS had last year, when some 3 million packages a day were delivered late.

 Online shopping hitting record highs

-The explosion in online holiday shopping is not just pressuring UPS but other shippers, too like never before.
+The explosion in online holiday shopping is not just pressuring UPS but other shippers, too, like never before.

-Data from Adobe Analytics shows online holiday season spending this year already tops $80 billion dollars and may top $125 billion before the season ends.
+Data from Adobe Analytics show online holiday season spending this year already tops $80 billion and may top $125 billion before the season ends.

-The biggest load will be delivered through the mail, as the U.S. Postal Service will deliver 900 million packages between Thanksgiving and New Year's Day, and that's in addition to 15 billion other pieces of mail.
-This last week before Christmas is the busiest of all for the Post Office, as carriers will deliver some three billion pieces of mail.

 Loading...